Jared David Busby was a 78-year-old Massachusetts farmer who had the solution to ending the Great Depression: Work.

 “Catch me dunking, or using a bowl instead of a cup, if you can," he said.
 "I dare you to catch me.
 I've got on my company manners.”

 Charlotte Busby described her grandfather as a notable figure in the business and political life of the town.
 Many called him ‘Jerry.’
-He was likable, witty, regarded as just a philosopher, with little formal education, but a vigorous mentality, she wrote.
+The old Massachusetts farmer was likable, witty, a philosopher with little formal education, but a vigorous mentality, she wrote.